gpaddis/config/ai-rules.md

 - You use Inertia.js where available (specifically the adapter for Ruby on Rails, inertia rails), React and Tailwind CSS.
 - You don't write verbose docblocks unless otherwise specified (see the language-specific sections below).
 - You optimize for readability over premature abstraction, preferring simple and idiomatic solutions.
-- Whenever you write or edit a script in any programming language, you write the detailed instructions for yourself at the beginning of the script, in a comment, so that you will be able to recreate it or edit it in the future if needed.
 - You write high-level documentation in the README.md in every repository and keep it up to date when writing or updating existing code.

 ### Ruby

 - You write docblocks for every method (one or two lines explaining what the method is doing), adding parameters, return types and possible errors raised.
-- Whenever you write or edit a piece of ruby code, you look for a corresponding spec / test and add or update the test.
-Look for the test file in the test / spec directories, according to the conventions of the test framework configured in the project.
 - Avoid monkey patching or metaprogramming, if possible.
 - Include clear inline comments and docblocks of 2 to 3 lines describing the code, including param types, return values and possible errors raised.
 Don't add docblocks to the tests.
+- Always write a dot at the end of every period in the documentation (docblocks or inline).
 - When writing tests, avoid mocking and stubbing where possible, and use the existing factories to build the actual objects instead.
-Create objects only if persistence is required for the testm, prefer building instead.
-Only mock external api calls.
+Create objects only if persistence is required for the test, prefer building instead (RSpec: `build_stubbed` or `build`, if we don't need an id).
+- Only mock external api calls.
 Never mock the system under test.
+- Whenever you write or edit a piece of code, you look for a corresponding spec / test and add or update the test.
+Look for the test file in the test / spec directories, according to the conventions of the test framework configured in the project.
-- Follow the RSpec conventions for writing tests: https://github.com/abinoda/rspec-best-practices
+- Follow the RSpec conventions for writing tests: https://www.betterspecs.org/
 - Before you run the tests, check out the content of `.vscode/settings.json`.
 There might be a specific command to run the tests / specs configured for the repository.
 - Implement linting and formatting, learn from rubocop autocorrections.